Historic

 Common questions about weddings at Memorial Presbyterian Church

-The sanctuary is large — it was built to impress, and it holds up to approximately 400 seated guests.
-The space accommodates even large weddings without feeling cramped.
-Smaller weddings work fine as well; the architecture carries the space.
+The sanctuary seats approximately 450 people, so it comfortably holds even large weddings without feeling cramped.
+Smaller weddings work well too; the architecture carries the space.

 Yes.
 The church is used for wedding ceremonies, not receptions.
 After your ceremony, you will need a separate reception venue.
-The good news is that St. Augustine's most popular reception venues — Casa Monica, The White Room, The Treasury, and The Lightner Museum — are all within a very short drive or walk of the church, making the logistics manageable.
+The good news is that St. Augustine's most popular reception venues are all within a very short drive or walk of the church, making the logistics manageable:

 Planning a Wedding at Memorial Presbyterian Church?